kwaclaw/KdSoft.EtwListener/ReadMe.md

   - Certificates can also be uploaded through the UI (upload icon at top of side bar).
   - A successful install can be checked by observing a change in the expiry countdown, or by checking if the thumbprint has changed (hover over "Certificate" label).

-- Certificates must conform to these requirements:
+- Certificates deployed to the AgentCerts folder must conform to these requirements:

   - The Subject Common Name must match the agent's name as displayed in the UI (as it reflects the current certificate's Subject Common Name).
   - If the certificate has the *role* attribute (OID 2.5.4.72) in the Subject set to "etw-agent" it will be authorized automatically, otherwise it's Common Name will need to be listed in appsettings.json.